camagu/jquery-feeds/README.md

 --------------------------------------------------------------------------------------------------------------------------

-You could also change the loader template by passing the template's content or *id* to the *loadingTemplate* option.
+You can change the template of the loader by passing a HTML string to the *loadingTemplate* option:

 ```javascript
 $('#container').feeds({